- Language: en

 add some database-specific features:

-Resetting the database to a known state at the beginning of each test to ease testing and using the ORM.
+Resetting the database to a known state at the end of each test to ease testing and using the ORM.

 Database